-Inside the irreverent architecture and design firm Mayfield and Ragni Studio, MaRS elie Mayfield and Erick Ragni like to have a little fun with the name of their interior architecture firm, Mayfield and Ragni Studio - MaRS.
-"My personal favorite is calling a courier and asking them to send the package to MaRS,"
+Kelie Mayfield and Erick Ragni like to have a little fun with the name of their interior architecture firm, Mayfield and Ragni Studio - MaRS.
+"My personal favorite is calling a courier and asking them to send the package to MaRS," Mayfield says.
+And Ragni gets a kick out of introducing himself as "Erick from MaRS."